tanner666/IS219_Midterm/README.md

 I also use both of these structures throughout the program, whenever I know that a potential issue could arise with the code that I need to check for.
 Try/Except are generally used in less costly areas, or when a specific issue might arise.
 LBYL is generally a safer approach, used in more costly situations where you can't continue if a condition fails.

-### Command-Line Interface (REPL)

-Implemented a Read-Eval-Print Loop (REPL) to facilitate direct interaction with the calculator.
-- main.py is entry point and calls Calculator().start()
-- this start command loads all plugins and starts a loop
-- the loop keeps running and accepting input until a keyboard interrupt or exit is entered

 ### Plugin System